 6. Goal Zero Yeti 150 Portable Solar Generator

-There are always basic users who do not always want that much form anything they are buying, save the core basics…
+There are always basic users who do not always want much from anything they are buying, save the core basics…

-…picture folks who actually buy and drive Corollas and Honda Civics 🙂
+…picture folks who buy and drive Corollas and Honda Civics 🙂

 The Goal Zero Yeti 150 is the Honda Civic or Toyota Corolla of the solar generator world: light and cheap enough for all and yet, practical to get the basic tasks accomplished in the most brilliant of manners/fashion.